Mitch McConnell Claims Impeachment Distracted Trump Administration From Dealing With Coronavirus

 On January 22, Trump said that the disease is under control and everything would be “just fine.”

-At this point, over 160,000 have tested positive for the virus, with over 3,000 dead from the disease.
+At this point, over 160,000 have tested positive for the coronavirus, with over 3,000 dead from COVID-19 — the disease caused by the virus.

 He also defended Trump’s performance during the crisis and slammed Democrats for making the pandemic political.